How to Get ONC Health IT Certification: Criteria & Requirements

 The ONC 170.315(g)(10) criterion refers to the Standardized API for Patient and Population Services.
 This certification criterion requires electronic health record (EHR) technology to provide a standardized application programming interface (API) that enables patients to access and transfer their health information in a way that is computable and usable by the receiving system.

-The API must use the Fast Healthcare Interoperability Resources (FHIR) standard and support all data elements of the United States Core Data for Interoperability (USCDI) standard, as well as other specific features outlined in the certification criteria.
+The API must use the FHIR standard and support all data elements of the United States Core Data for Interoperability (USCDI) standard, as well as other specific features outlined in the certification criteria.
 The goal of this criterion is to facilitate patient access to their health information and to promote interoperability among healthcare providers and systems.

 In order to demonstrate compliance with API technology standards in ONC certification, the following technical outcomes and conditions must be met: